TejMeruva/Attention_Is_All_I_Needed/devlog.md

 - wrote comments frequently to keep track of what's going on.
 - learnt what `droupout` is
 - wrote the `transformerAttention` class and learnt about attention.
 - finished writing the FeedForward Network, assumed that different ffn is used for different position, turns out not so.
+- Finished the `Encoder` module.
+-